lucas-im/license-manager-react/Readme.md

 npm run start
 ```

-If you've done starting servers without seeing any red messages, then your browser should have made a new tab with the app you just started.<br>
+If you've done starting servers without seeing any red messages, then your browser should have created a new tab with the app you just started.<br>
-otherwise, type these on your browser.
+otherwise, type following on your browser.

 ```
 localhost:3000